-MobileMark 2018 includes user idle time in the Productivity, Creativity, and Web Browsing & Video Playback scenarios in order to reflect the benefits of power-saving optimizations that are enabled by the power policy of the system under test and permitted by the MobileMark 2018 Benchmarking Rules.
-In order to provide a battery life metric that more closely aligns with user expectations of battery life, BAPCo chose not to model extended periods of user idle time (e.g., system standby) in MobileMark 2018.
+MobileMark 2018 includes user idle time in the Productivity, Creativity, and Web Browsing & Video Playback scenarios in order to reflect the benefits of powersaving optimizations that are enabled by the power policy of the system under test and permitted by the MobileMark 2018 Benchmarking Rules.
+In order to provide a battery life metric that more closely aligns with user expectations of battery life, BAPCo chose not to model extended periods of system standby in MobileMark 2018.